sartell-coder-dojo/sartell-coder-dojo.github.io/about.md

    sessions

 ## Where is it?
-Sartell Community Center
+Sartell Community Center - Maker Room
 850 19th Street South
 Sartell, MN 56377

 {% include googlemap.html src="https://www.google.com/maps/embed?pb=!1m14!1m8!1m3!1d5802.834433161546!2d-94.22158065431418!3d45.59431222134871!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x0%3A0x2dca6e188a21f196!2sSartell%20Community%20Center!5e0!3m2!1sen!2sus!4v1579043684714!5m2!1sen!2sus" %}

 ## When is it?
-The first dojo meeting is tentatively planned for June 13th, 2020 from 9:30-11:30am, and then continuing to meet every second Saturday of the month at the same time going forward.
+The next meeting is planned for July 11th, 2020 from 9:30-11:30am, and then continuing to meet every second Saturday of the month at the same time going forward.

 ## What should I bring?